endurodave/DelegateMQ/docs/DETAILS.md

 ### system-architecture

 The System Architecture example demonstrates a complex client-server DelegateMQ application using the ZeroMQ and MessagePack support libraries.
 This example implements the acquisition of sensor and actuator data across two applications.
 It showcases communication and collaboration between subsystems, threads, and processes or processors.
 Delegate communication, callbacks, asynchronous APIs, and error handing are also highlighted.
 Notice how easily DelegateMQ transfers event data between threads and processes with minimal application code.
+The application layer is completely isolated from message passing details.

 Execute the client and server projects to run the example.